 Double-check dosage amounts by comparing with the order.
-Although medications that are unit dosed should come to the facility in the correct dosage, double check by comparing them with the order.
+Although medications that are unit dosed should come to the provider in the correct dosage, double check by comparing them with the order.

-Wrong Dose: Miss Farmer's physician ordered a change in the amount of warfarin (Coumadin®) she was to receive.
-Facility staff administered the previously prescribed dosages in addition to the new dosage amounts for 14 days.
+Wrong Dose: Miss Farmer's physician ordered a change in the amount of Warfarin (Coumadin®) she was to receive.
+Staff administered the previously prescribed dosages in addition to the new dosage amounts for 14 days.

 As a result of the continuing medication error, Miss Farmer sustained an acute upper gastrointestinal bleed and was hospitalized for 6 days.
-Facility staff did not discover the error until Miss Farmer was hospitalized.
+Staff did not discover the error until Miss Farmer was hospitalized.